v.2 (see version history) called from A1-BeingHeard.php#A1_intro (to e_Choice.php#ButterflyEffect), and from A2-Content.php#A2-Intro.

 Schopenhauer's words: 'Man can certainly do what he wants but he cannot will what he wants', accompany me in all life's situations and reconcile me with people's actions even if they are rather painful to me.
 This understanding, of the lack of free will, protects me from taking myself and my fellow human beings too seriously as acting and judging individuals, and from losing my good sense of humor.

-While Einstein credits his insight to Schopenhauer, Schopenhauer seems to have referred to motivation and interest rather than free-will:
+Einstein credited his insight to Schopenhauer, but Schopenhauer only seems to have referred to interest and motivation not free-will:

 As little as a ball on a billiard table can move before receiving an impact, so little can a man get up from his chair before being drawn or driven by a motive.
 But then his getting up is as necessary and inevitable as the rolling of a ball after the impact.
 And to expect that anyone will do something to which absolutely no interest impels them is the same as to expect that a piece of wood shall move toward me without being pulled by a string.

-While we cannot choose to want something other than what we want in the same instant that we discover we want it, we can, within limits, choose to change our behaviours, and so to change our habits and PERCEPTION.
+It is true that we cannot choose to want something other than what we want in the same instant that we discover we want it, but we can, within limits, choose to change our behaviours, and so to change our habits, our PERCEPTION and our wants.
 Such change is an everyday reality.
-Our wants inevitably change over time.
-And we can then also choose to change them.
+Whatever we choose, our wants inevitably change over time; and so we can then also choose to change them.

-CHOICES precipitate a cascade of events, a systemic feedback that either reinforces or changes our tastes and PERCEPTION; over a period, sometimes short sometimes long, these changes coextend with changes in our wants.
+A CHOICE precipitates a cascade of events, a process of systemic feedback that either reinforces or changes our tastes and PERCEPTION.
+Over time these changes coextend with changes in our wants.

 The natural laws of cause and effect constrain us, yet we are not simply bundles of elementary particles that the Big Bang scattered inescapably down their paths like packs of snooker balls.